marioizquierdo/bettertabs/README.md

 Use the [Bettertabs Styles Reference Guide](https://github.com/agoragames/bettertabs/blob/master/lib/bettertabs/stylesheets/README.md) to get a stylesheet that you can use as a starting point.

+## How to help make Bettertabs even Better ##

+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+* Fork the project
+* Start a feature/bugfix branch
+* Commit and push until you are happy with your contribution
+* Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Future work ##

   * Improve the Rails testing application: it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)